Twipped/jpath/README.md

 @twipped/jpath
 ===

-`jpath` is an object navigation and data aggregation library based upon [the jsonpath specification](https://goessner.net/articles/JsonPath/), but not explicitly adhering to it.
+JPath is an object navigation and data aggregation library based upon [the jsonpath specification](https://goessner.net/articles/JsonPath/), but not explicitly adhering to it.
 The most notable difference is that script blocks (statements inside parenthesis) are NOT executed within the scripting engine, but rather are evaluated as jpath substatements.
 Aside from this change, jpath should be fully backwards compatible with jsonpath.

 Additionally, `jpath` provides a lot of functionality NOT present in the original jsonpath specification and implementation, such as a broad range of computational operators and collection manipulation, and a syntax for mapping over values.